jbsohn/liblokey/README.md

 ## 🎯 What This Project Does

-**libLOKEY** is a lightweight, modern C++ wrapper around the original Atari 800 POKEY sound core.
+**libLOKEY** is a lightweight, modern C++ POKEY library with a reusable audio sink layer.
+It’s designed for use in games, tools, and embedded projects.

 It provides:

-- 🎛️ A working real-time SDL-based POKEY test harnesses for tone verification and development
+- 🎛️ Real-time SDL test harness for tone verification
-- 🔊 A mix-ready audio engine (`Lokey`)
+- 🔊 Audio sink abstraction (`lokey::audio`) with SDL, Pico GPIO/PWM, and Null sinks
-- 🎧 Support for rendering audio output with one or more POKEYs
+- 🧪 Instance-based POKEY API (`lokey::pokey`) for one or more chips
-- 🧪 C++ APIs for use in games, emulators, audio apps, or embedded platforms (like RP2040)

-This project is built for clarity, modularity, and a little nostalgic joy.
+- 🛠 Clean CMake targets: `lokey::audio` and `lokey::pokey`

 ---